hejhdiss/Thalunix/README.md

 3. Propose your own ideas or improvements
 4. Open a pull request to share your work

+There is no "core team" yet.
+Everyone contributing now becomes part of the foundational group that builds Thalunix together.
 ---

 ## Attribution and Licensing